 As the sales meeting progresses, here are some very useful questioning techniques that use the questions to clarify points in the prospect’s mind.
 We are changing answers already given, or statements already made by the prospect, to lead them into recognising the opportunities and solutions that your offering will bring.

 These types of questions will lead to the scenario that the prospect is buying from you which can also serve as a useful tool in the process of handling objections.
 Some examples might be:

 - “So, what you are actually saying is …”

 - “In other words, you feel that if we can overcome …”

 - “If I may be sure and summarise your main goals, could we really say that …”

-A stage further we have some leading questions and, as implied, these questions guide the prospect and subtly bring their patterns of thought around to focussing on you and the solutions you can provide through your proposals.
+And then we get to the stage where we have some leading questions.
+These guide the prospect and subtly bring their patterns of thought around to focussing on you and the solutions you can provide through your proposals.
 They are also a subtle way of you maintaining control of the meeting.
+Examples could be: